DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 --------

 The application demonstrates the use of the Power libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L3 forwarding sample application (see Chapter 10 "L3 Forwarding Sample Application" for more information).
+The initialization and run-time paths are very similar to those of the :doc:`l3_forward`.
 The main difference from the L3 Forwarding sample application is that this application introduces power-aware optimization algorithms by leveraging the Power library to control P-state and C-state of processor based on packet load.